dell/csm-docs/content/v2/csidriver/installation/helm/isilon.md

 ### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI PowerScale v1.6 driver*:
+*Upgrading from CSI PowerScale v2.0 driver*:
 The existing volume snapshot class will be retained.

 *Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI PowerScale to 1.6 before upgrading to 2.0.
+It is strongly recommended to upgrade the earlier versions of CSI PowerScale to 1.6 or higher before upgrading to 2.1.